 From time to time, the FDA has indicated that it was revisiting its current policy of enforcement discretion and planned to issue guidance that, when finalized, would adopt a risk-based framework that would increase FDA oversight of LDTs.
 In July 2010, the FDA convened a public meeting to discuss such a risk-based framework.
 Legislative proposals addressing oversight of LDTs were introduced in the previous two Congresses and we expect that new legislative proposals will be introduced from time to time.
-We cannot provide any assurance that FDA regulation, including premarket review, will not be required in the future for our tests, whether through additional guidance or regulations issued by the FDA, new enforcement policies adopted by the FDA or new legislation enacted by Congress.
+On July 31, 2014, the FDA gave Congress a 60-day notice of its intent to issue draft guidance entitled Framework for Regulatory Oversight of Laboratory Developed Tests (LDTs) and an accompanying draft guidance document entitled FDA Notification and Medical Device Reporting for Laboratory Developed Tests (LDTs).
+We cannot provide any assurance that FDA regulation, including premarket review, will not be required in the future for our tests, whether based upon the FDA draft guidance that the FDA notified Congress of on July 31, 2014 that it intended to issue, or through other additional guidance or regulations issued by the FDA, new enforcement policies adopted by the FDA or new legislation enacted by Congress.
 It is possible that legislation will be enacted into law, regulations could be promulgated or guidance could be issued by the FDA which may result in increased regulatory burdens for us to continue to offer our tests or to develop and introduce new tests.
 We cannot predict the timing or content of future legislation enacted, regulations promulgated or guidance issued regarding LDTs, or how it would affect our business.